01 of 12

 Mute Swan Nest

 Male and female mute swans work together to build a flattish, mound-shaped nest of assorted plant materials sparsely lined with feathers and down.
 Nests are often built on isolated islands or along shorelines near sources of water while still being concealed and isolated from both humans and predators.
 The eggs are 4.5 inches long and a light gray or blue color, though they may have brown or gray stains from marsh material.Continue to 7 of 12 below.

 Just as rock pigeons are amazingly adaptable to urban habitats, so are their nesting preferences.
 Pigeons will build a loose platform of sticks, leaves, weeds, and grass in nearly any sheltered location, including gutters, building ledges, windowsills, abandoned boxes, and planters.
 Pigeons generally lay two white, unmarked eggs that measure 1.5 inches long.
 Unlike many birds, rock pigeons may breed at any time of year so long as there are sufficient resources for them to raise their young.Continue to 8 of 12 below.

 08 of 12

-A killdeer’s nest may at first seem to be no nest at all, since they can be simple depressions lined with pebbles, twigs or no type of lining.
-Because killdeers lay their eggs in open ground, their nests are highly vulnerable to predators.
+A killdeer’s nest may at first seem to be no nest at all, since they can be simple depressions lined with pebbles, twigs, or even no type of lining at all.
+Because killdeers lay their eggs on open ground, their nests are highly vulnerable to predators.
 Parent birds will often mimic injuries in order to draw predators away from a nearby nest with its light colored eggs with black and brown splotches.
-Eggs are usually 1.5 inches long and somewhat pointed so they do not roll easily.Continue to 9 of 12 below.
+Eggs are usually 1.5 inches long and somewhat pointed so they do not roll easily on flat ground.Continue to 9 of 12 below.

 09 of 12